digitalcolony/sql-server-outer-join-date-range/README.md

 SELECT number FROM dbo.udfNumbers(6,12)
 ```

-I use dbo.udfNumbers for those quick queries where I just need a range of digits.
+I use **dbo.udfNumbers** for those quick queries where I just need a range of digits.

-For most date-based reporting I use the far more powerful dbo.udfDateTimes.
-This user-defined function uses the digit logic in dbo.udfNumbers along with SQL Server’s date and time function to return ranges of datetime.
+For most date-based reporting I use the far more powerful **dbo.udfDateTimes**.
+This user-defined function uses the digit logic in **dbo.udfNumbers** along with SQL Server’s date and time function to return ranges of datetime.

 Query C was based upon Day of the Week, so there were only 7 possible values.
 What if the sales manager asked for a day by day breakdown of orders for July?
 That would turn into one long and ugly SQL statement.
 The dbo.udfDateTimes function creates the date range need for that OUTER JOIN without the long and ugly SQL.